 - Second-year students

-The course focuses on the data quality and the code of practise which is used in the European statistics and the estimation of the labour productivity among EU countries.
+The course focuses on the data quality and the code of practise which is used in the European statistics.
 Moreover, this course introduces composite indicators that are widely used for the ranking of the countries not just in the economy.
 The ranking seems thorough and easy to interpret.
 However, many doubts have arisen in relation to the compilation of the composite indicator.
 This lecture aims to show the step-by-step procedure of compiling a composite indicator, i.e. choosing relevant variables, methods of standardisation, the weighting scheme, data aggregation, the sensitivity test, etc. This lecture points out the weaknesses and strengths of composite indicators and demonstrates how users should read them.
 Students prepare their own composite indicator towards the end of the lecture using MS Excel that determines the best country in terms of living.
 The subsequent alterations in their indicator show students how results may be manipulated by merely changing the weighting scheme or the aggregation method.
 Such work equips students with better skills for the interpretation of composite indicators for the future.

 This course deals with investing in Bitcoin.
 Bitcoin is a purely digital currency, a phenomenon which has gained enormous attention in recent years due to its high increase rate, as well as spectacular jumps both upwards and downwards.